Joseph-McGill/bankers-algorithm/README.md

 deadlock avoidance.
 The Banker's Algorithm runs on simulated resources and processes.

-The program is ran by
+The program is ran with

     gcc bankers-algorithm.c
     ./a.out < sample_input.txt